medplum/medplum/packages/docs/docs/access/access-policies.md

 See [this Github Discussion](https://github.com/medplum/medplum/discussions/1453) for more examples of access scenarios that can be created using these policies.

+## Example Access Policies

 ### Healthcare Partnerships

 A common need is to grant access to a subset of resources for a healthcare partnership.
-For example, a lab provider may want to grant access to all patient records that originated from a specific lab customer.
+For example, a lab provider may want to grant access to all patient records that _originated from a specific client organization_.

 This can be achieved using Access Policy compartments.